-(1)It should be indicated if it is in preparation and there is no investment income.

-(2)The basis for recognition of investment income is categorized in the following three, which should be indicated:

-A. The financial report was audited by an international certified public accounting firm in cooperation with an R.O.C. accounting firm.

-B. The financial statements were audited by the auditors of the parent company.
+- (1) It should be indicated if it is in preparation and there is no investment income. - (2) The basis for recognition of investment income is categorized in the following three, which should be indicated: - A. The financial report was audited by an international certified public accounting firm in cooperation with an R.O.C. accounting firm. - B. The financial statements were audited by the auditors of the parent company. - C. Others

-C. Others.

-Note 3: In accordance with "Regulations Governing the Approval of Investment or Technical Cooperation in Mainland China" and "Regulations Governing the Permission of Investment or Technical Cooperation in Mainland Area"
+Note 3: In accordance with "Regulations Governing the Approval of Investment or Technical Cooperation in Mainland Area" amended on August 29,2008 by Investment of Note 4: The amounts in this table are expressed in New Taiwan Dollars.